cca/vault_invenio/notes/notes.md

 #### File Integrity Check

 The v11 file integrity check report is wonderful, something obviously missing from EQUELLA.
-It took me some time to figure out what the `CELERY_BEAT_SCHEDULE` settings had to look like (see celery_beat.py in this dir):
+It took me some time to figure out what the `CELERY_BEAT_SCHEDULE` settings had to look like (see celery_beat.py in the code_samples dir):

 ```python
 from datetime import datetime